ryanbates1990/dnd/Plot Points/Session6.md

 - It is at this point that Juan is overcome with a feeling that his lost thing is near.
 You think back to the vision of the fog, you smiling once again.
 For a fleeting moment, you feel whole again.

 > As you approach you come across a creek, about 12 feed wide, flowing gently near perpindicular to a collossal fallen oak.
 Crossing the creek are a pair of small bridges carved from the roots of the tree's remains.
 From the tree' s remains you can see firelight spilling out from carved out windows shedding light on a small market set up out front with stalls.
 Noise sounds like a generally merry crowd.
 Out of the fallen tree you see giant, living trees growing from the remains of the tree, giving the appearance like large towers..
 You can see 3 of them, each about 100 feet apart.

+## Crossing the Root Bridges
+- One leads to L3 (Parlour), the other leads to L2, the Goblin Market
+> As you approach a gnarled bridge fromed by tangled tree roots spanning a rocky, mostly dried up riverbed, Make a stealth check.
+- DC 12, on failure, the Bridges make an abnormally loud creak, and you notice a couple heads turn in the market towards you.
+Their stares linger for just a moment and resume what they were doing.

 ## LoomLurch (general)
 - The workshop is operated by kidnapped children who are allowed a small measure of freedom to carry out their labors, under the watchful eyes of the hag's minions (red capps and tin men soldiers)